 The Automation Testing Pyramid is something we use to describe the most effective and efficient way for just about any business wanting to use Test Automation for quality assurance.
-You can read more about the Pyramid and why we use it click here.
+You can read more about the pyramid and why we use it, by clicking here.

 Following on from my article series on API Testing, this article (in two parts) will discuss the virtues of UI (or Interface) Testing: what it is, what it’s used for, and why it’s important.

 UI Testing, as the name suggests, is literally testing at the UI or interface layer of your application.
 In other words, the same interface your clients use to access your application.

 If you’ve implemented Unit Testing and have a high degree of coverage, as well as most of your APIs with both functional and non-functional testing, then the risks remaining shouldn’t be business logic, or data risks, but rather the client-facing component.
 At the UI level we’re looking to find out:

 - Can a user actually use my website or application, can they navigate through it?

 - Are all the buttons going to work, or will a button stop me from doing something?

 - Does my application function as expected?

 At the end of the day, if a bug on the UI is going to stop a user from doing something, it doesn’t matter how well your business logic works or how well your APIs work, the application or website is broken.
 It’s a minor detail which is actually one of your biggest risks, because if that Submit button doesn’t work, it doesn’t matter how clever the rest of your system is, it’s effectively useless to the end user – your client, and source of revenue.

 Something so small – and something you can easily overlook – can completely overshadow everything you’ve done up to that point because your front end is the gatekeeper for the entire system.
 That’s how your users interact with your software.